Many Standard Occupational Classification (SOC) users reported that the existing four-digit structure is not detailed enough for their needs.

 The extension has been further informed by a range of alternative classifications and secondary data sources.

-2011 Census, Labour Force Survey and DLHE (Destination of Leavers from Higher Education) provided evidence of reported job titles from survey data.
+Data from Census 2011, Labour Force Survey and DLHE (Destination of Leavers from Higher Education) provided evidence of reported job titles.
 The use of this data helped identify quantitatively where disaggregation may be necessary and achievable.

-Bespoke classifications adopted by stakeholders such as HESA (Higher Education Standards Agency), Careers Wales and NHS digital were used to inform where user demand lay.
+Bespoke classifications adopted by stakeholders such as HESA, Careers Wales and NHS Digital were used to inform where user demand lay.
 Additional consideration was given to classifications developed by private companies such as Burning Glass, who collate job adverts from several thousand sources such as employment websites, specialised job portals, and company websites into a single database.

 The combined output of both primary and secondary research was used to objectively inform the development of the SOC extension structure.

-Draft SUGs were developed by an officer within the classifications team using the evidence available from the sources outlined in the previous section.
+Draft Sub Unit Groups (SUGs) were developed by a research team within the classifications team using the evidence available from the sources outlined in the previous section.
 These were then quality assured by colleagues with additional research being carried out as necessary until agreement was reached that the breakdown was appropriate and supported by the available evidence.
 Any queries that remained were escalated to IER for guidance.